logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 * `"ATLAS" AND "Error"`
 * `"bucketName" AND ("Error" OR "Warning")`

 Next, click on the **Estimate scan cost**.
-This button also gives an estimation of how much this search will cost. **You cannot proceed without getting the estimated scan cost**.
+This button also gives an estimation of how much this search will cost. **You can only proceed by getting the estimated scan cost**.
 The estimated price will appear at the top right corner of the section.

 ![Delete filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/restore-estimate.png)